warmlyyours/kri/content/post/10-Best-Kitchen-Cabinet-Styles.md

 {{< break >}}

 Shaker cabinets are built to be simple and practical.
 The cabinet style includes flat-paneled doors with rail bases and inset frames.
-There's light tones across the selection but commercially you're going to mostly see pale white and natural wood stains.
-Also, shaker cabinets are very popular these days due to their classic and cuasual look - pairing well with traditional, to contemporary, to practically any style.
+There are light tones across the selection and commercially you're going to be seeing pale white and natural wood stains.
+Also, shaker cabinets are very popular these days due to their classic and casual look.
+Pairing well with traditional - contemporary - practically any style.

 3. Rustic cabinets